mlfoundations/dclm/baselines/README.md

 When processing multiple shards, there will also be computed a global_stats file that will merge the stats of all shards.

 ## Setting Up a Ray Cluster

+Additional instructions on how to deploy Ray on different setups can be found [here](../README.md#processing-the-data)

 ### Modify Cluster Config File